Soda Stereo (album): Background

-The band was formed during the early eighties when Gustavo Cerati and Zeta Bosio met while studying Marketing at the University del Salvador in Buenos Aires, Argentina.
+The band was formed during the early eighties when Gustavo Cerati and Zeta Bosio met while studying Marketing at the Universidad del Salvador in Buenos Aires, Argentina.
 Later they met Charly Alberti and began playing together.
 The trio started performing under the name Los Estereotipos and recorded a demo including the song "¿Por qué no puedo ser del Jet-Set?" which would end up as the opening track on their debut album.
 The trio would eventually change their name to Soda Stereo.
 They started performing their songs as well as covers from bands like The Police and The Beatles in several bars and recorded a second demo with the songs "Dietético" and "Te Hacen Falta Vitaminas", alongside "¿Por qué no puedo ser del Jet-Set?".
 The band was discovered by the members of the band Virus during a performance, which led them to be signed by the label CBS to record their first album.
 Initially their contract consisted of their recording several teen pop covers which was refused by the band and led to the dissolvement of the contract, which was later re-negotiated to allow the band to perform their own songs.

 The album was recorded at CBS Studios in Buenos Aires.
 Produced by Federico Moura of Virus, the album had to be recorded in rotating schedules with different engineers - despite this the recording took place without much difficulty.
 Moura has said that "the work was very simple because the songs already had the arrangements resolved and thought out, from the sound of the instruments to the details of the voices".
 The debut performance of the album took place on October 1, 1984, at one of the restaurants from the fast-food chain Pumper Nic in Buenos Aires, Bosio said that "Pumper was one of the first hamburger chains and it had to do with the spirit of Soda Stereo, with those decorations that took some codes from the new wave that rescued icons that came from the '60s.
 It had to do with bands that were around punk music that were of our influence, like The Specials".
 The album was released on vinyl and later re-edited to CD in 1991.
 The songs "¿Por qué no puedo ser del Jet-Set?", "Sobredosis de TV", "Te Hacen Falta Vitaminas" and "Trátame Suavemente" became very successful for the band, gaining attention from radio stations and music television programs.